 Our story begins here…

 On the banks of the Mississippi River in Cape Girardeau, Missouri, where a Cajun man and his wife opened up a restaurant serving authentic bayou fare with a Louisiana vibe.
-It’s a place here people go to let the rolling of the river carry away their cares for a while so they can relax and enjoy time spent with friends and family.
-This laid-back Cajun experience is coming to Paducah, Kentucky soon, so a whole new community can experience the down-home Cajun rhythms, and laissez les bon temps rouler!
+It’s a place where people go to let the rolling of the river carry away their cares for a while so they can relax and enjoy time spent with friends and family.
+This laid-back Cajun experience came to Paducah, Kentucky in July, 2020 so a whole new community could experience the down-home Cajun rhythms, and laissez les bon temps rouler!

 So come on in, cher, have a seat and stay a while.
 Let us bring the bayou to you!

 Broussard’s Cajun Cuisine.
-Where good food and great times connect.
+Where great food and good times connect.

 Étouffée or etouffee is a traditional dish found in both Cajun and Creole cuisine.
 It’s a creamy, saucy delicacy typically served with shellfish over savory rice.
 It literally means “to smother” and is a popular method of cooking in the Cajun areas of southwest Louisiana.